 If you've been struggling with distressing thoughts and feelings for longer than two weeks, I recommend that you reach out to your doctor or a psychotherapist who specializes in perinatal mood and anxiety disorders.

 And if it's less than two weeks but you just "know" something's not right, pay attention to that inner voice.
 Trust that you know yourself best and reach out for help.
 It really doesn't matter what we call it; you and your baby both deserve the care and attention you need to thrive.
-It's also important to note that Postpartum Depression as referred to in this article, is an umbrella term that encompasses other illnesses such as Postpartum Obsessive Compulsive Disorder, Postpartum Anxiety, and Postpartum Post Traumatic Stress Disorder.
+It's also important to reiterate that Postpartum Depression as referred to in this article, falls under the umbrella of perinatal mood and anxiety disorders, PMADs, which encompass other illnesses such as postpartum obsessive compulsive disorder, postpartum anxiety, postpartum post-traumatic stress disorder and postpartum psychosis.

 If you or someone you know is struggling with a Perinatal Mood or Anxiety Disorder, please reach out for support.
 PMADs are very treatable.
 In my private practice in San Diego, California where I specialize in Maternal Mental Health, I offer a free 30 minute in-person consultation to find out if I'm the right therapist for you.
 Postpartum Support International (PSI) is a national organization that maintains a warmline and a list of trained providers specializing in Maternal Mental Health.
 If you’re in San Diego, CA, The Postpartum Health Alliance is our local chapter of PSI and a wonderful resource.